 I want to see more characters like Korra from the Legend of Korra, who stands firm as one of my favorite protagonists of all time at this point.

 And, whether my kids are boys or girls, I want them to have a collection of obvious female role models to look up to in nerd culture—without having to seek them out.
 And without having to lose them the way I lost Samus.

 That is never going to happen if we don’t start writing those characters ourselves.
-So, to you, reading this, fight those standards if you’ve found that you don’t.
+So, to you, reading this, fight those standards.
 Start with the Bechdel test.
 Don’t settle for being typical and comfortable; write women who are not damsels.
 Not femme fatales.
 Not bewbs in armorkinis.
 And don’t avoid writing them because damsels, femme fatales, and women who like armorkinis can’t or don’t exist or shouldn’t have their stories told for some reason.
 Try to avoid writing them because women are always more beautifully complicated and real than need, sex, and metal tits.

 And, as always, write well.